-Checks Action FINITION: The engine cro timmediately dies. anks OK but does not start for a long time.
-The engine does eventually run or may sto Preliminary Checks Make sure the vehicle's operator is using the correct starting procedure.
+DEFINITION: The engine of the tendent of tende cranks OK but does not start for a long time.
+The engine does eventually run or may s.
+Preliminary Checks Make sure the vehicle's operator is using the correct starting procedure.
 Sensor Checks Check the Engine Coolant Temperature sensor with the DST.
 Comparethe engine coolant temperature with the ambient air temperature on a cold engine.
 If the coolant temperature reading is more than 10 degreesgreater or less than the ambient air temperature on a cold engine, checkfor high resistance in the coolant sensor circuit.
 Check the cam angle sensor.
 Check the Throttle Position (TPS) and Foot Pedal Position (FPP) sensor connections.
-Important: A closed LPG manual fuel shut off valve will create an extendedcrank OR no start condition.
-Verify the excess flow valve is not tripped or that the manual shut-offvalve is not closed.
+Important : A closed LPG manual fuel shut off valve will create an extended crank OR no start condition. • Verify the excess flow valve is not tripped or that the manual shut-off valve is not closed.
 Fuel System Checks Check mixer assembly for proper installation and leakage.
 Verify proper operation of the low-pressure lock-off solenoid.
 Verify proper operation of the EPR.
 Check for air intake system leakage between the mixer and the throttle body.
 Check the fuel system pressures.
 Refer to the Fuel System Diagnosis.
-Note: LPG being a gaseous fuel requires higher secondary ignition systemvoltages for the equivalent gasoline operating conditions.
+Ignition System Checks Note: LPG being a gaseous fuel requires higher secondary ignition system voltages for the equivalent gasoline operating conditions.
 Check for the proper ignition voltage output with J 26792 or the equivalent.
 Verify that the spark plugs are the correct type and properly gapped.
-Ignition System Checks Check the spark plugs for the following conditions: Wet plugs.
+Check the spark plugs for the following conditions: Wet plugs.
 Cracks.
 Wear.
 Burned electrodes.
-Heavy depositsCheck for bare or shorted ignition wires.
-Check for moisture in the distributor cap.
+Heavy deposits Check for bare or shorted ignition wires.
 Check for loose ignition coil connections.
-Important: If the engine starts but then immediately stalls, check the cam angle sensor.
-Check for improper gap, debris, or faulty connections.
+Important: If the engine starts but then immediately stalls, check the cam angle